-Another way of asking this is “What’s In It For Me (WIIFM)”?
+Another way of asking this is “Why should I do business with you”?
 This is what most consumers, including you, are asking.

 As a local real estate services consumer with approximately 8,325 other local Realtors® to choose from, why should I choose you?

 Marketing is THE NUMBER ONE skill to have.
 It is the engine that drives leads into your business.
 Do you want to dominate your market area and make your competition irrelevant?

 So, why should I do business with you (you can’t say “Service!”)?

 Unfortunately, most marketing campaigns do not do what they are supposed to do, which is lead prospects to the logical decision “I would have to be an idiot to do business with anyone but you no matter what the commission is!”